designstem/projects/frequency/index.md

 ### Objective

-By experimentation, students should discover how the speed of motion affects our visual perception on shapes and / or colour.
+By experimentation, students should discover how the speed of motion affects our visual perception of shapes and / or colour.

-Let students draw different ideas on cut-out circles and have them on the turntable’s platter rotating at different speed levels.
+Let students draw different ideas on cut-out circles and place them on the turntable’s platter rotating at different speed levels.

 It’s all about discovering new shapes and their alignment on a circle to produce visually exciting blends through movement.